Ministry of Agriculture and Animal Resources

 The Ministry of Agriculture and Animal Resources (MINAGRI) is a ministry of Rwanda with headquarters at Kigali, Rwanda.
-It is headed currently by Ildephonse Musafiri since 2023.
+It is headed currently by Telesphore Ndabamenye since December 2025.
 It was established by the Government of Rwanda to aid promote agriculture and livestock sector of the country.

 Activities

 In late November and December 2019, following the effect of COVID-19 on the economy to Rwanda, mostly considered as least developed countries.
 The ministry with assistance by the Food and Agriculture Organization, United Nations was able to analyse and carry out their Annual Assessment Mission of crop production in the states of Rwanda.

 Leadership

 The governmental agency is headed by a minister appointed by the President of Rwanda.